-Networking has always been one of the best ways to secure your next opportunity.
-With major disruptions to our economy, many people are facing uncertain employment prospects or have been made redundant, and networking is still one of the best ways to create new opportunities.
+With major disruptions to our economy, many people are facing uncertain employment prospects or have already been made redundant.
+True to form, networking is still one of the best ways to create new opportunities.

 2020 has brought many changes to the way we live and work, and networking is no exception.
 Gone are the ‘traditional’ networking events where you would introduce yourself to someone new, shake hands, exchange physical business cards and follow up awkwardly via email some days later.
 Now, professional development events have shifted to the online realm, hosted via a videoconferencing platform and involving dozens of attendees, many of whom you won’t get a chance to interact with.

 However, if you’ve attended any such events in recent months you may have noticed they often allocate breakout periods where you are put into groups to discuss the topic.
 This is your chance!
 Three or four new people that you can ‘meet’ and network with – that’s three or four more people than you knew before the event started, and they might become valuable connections!

 First things first: introduce yourself!
 Don’t let this golden opportunity pass you by – it’s your chance to share a bit about yourself and get your foot in the networking door.
 So don’t just mumble a quick: “Hi, I’m Emma from Sydney.”
 What a wasted moment!
 Instead try something like: “Hi, I’m Emma working in Transport for NSW leading the Agile Practice.
 I’m always keen to hear from people who might be able to share Agile case studies with our Agile Community of Practice, particularly government case studies”.
 You’ve explained a bit about yourself, what you might be looking for and also credentialled yourself for the group work.